Categories: Women Entrepreneur

 This is just a cold, hard reality.
 While modern society likes to congratulate itself on making progress from the past, true equality of opportunity has not yet arrived—though it’s closer than ever.
 Regardless of how far the business world has come, a woman will be asked to prove herself more thoroughly, demonstrate greater competence, and work harder than her male counterparts to achieve the same status, pay, and respect.

 If you’re a woman, your competence and confidence will have to be the twin hammers with which you smash through what’s left of the glass ceiling.
-I advise every entrepreneur to lead with value, to make substance the basis of their image.
+I advise every entrepreneur to lead with value and to make substance the basis of their image.
 That goes double for double X. Don’t hesitate to demonstrate your abilities and tout your successes.
 Look at the language on your website or in your professional dialogues.
 Are you underselling yourself?
 Are you focusing more on how you feel than on what you can do?
-You’re under no obligation to be submissive, however much it may be expected of you.
+You’re under no obligation to be submissive, however much may be expected of you.

 4. Many women entrepreneurs have abilities that many men don’t

 While we can’t assign a certain skill set to all women, there are some things more common to women than men.
 Emotional intelligence.
 Empathy.
 Emotional endurance.
 It’s been my experience that our culture has encouraged these abilities less in men, and more in women.
-Men were subject to irrational and sexist expectations as well, many are underdeveloped in these areas.
+Men are subject to irrational and sexist expectations as well, many are underdeveloped in these areas.
 That’s where women can have a huge advantage, and why the female perspective is so desperately needed in business.

 Being a woman in business (especially independent business) is a fundamentally unique experience.
 For all its disadvantages, the advantages are there.
 The need for a stronger female influence can be felt across many strata of the business world.
 I think that’s an opportunity.
 I hope that down the road, enough women will have seized that opportunity to make blog posts like this one much less relevant.